SIAM-IMA-Manchester/SIAM-IMA-Manchester.github.io/index.md

 ## SIAM and IMA

-A student membership for [SIAM](https://www.siam.org/) is free of charge for all students of the University of Manchester.
+A student membership for [SIAM](https://www.siam.org/) is free of charge for all PhD students at the University of Manchester.
 If you are not yet a member, you can apply [here](https://www.siam.org/membership/individual-membership/).
 Information on student memberships for the IMA can be found [here](https://ima.org.uk/membership/membership-grades/student/).